Warren Wilson College – Title IX

-Title IX of the Education Amendments of 1972 ("Title IX"), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
+Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C. §1681 et seq., is a Federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
 All public and private elementary and secondary schools, school districts, colleges, and universities receiving any Federal funds must comply with Title IX.
 Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
-For more information go to:
+For more information click here.

 Title IX states that a school has a responsibility to respond promptly and effectively; If a school knows or reasonably should know about sexual harassment or sexual violence that creates a hostile environment, the school must take immediate action to investigate to determine what occurred and then take appropriate steps to resolve and eliminate the sexual harassment or sexual violence, prevent its recurrence, and address its effects.
 At Warren Wilson College we encourage the reporting of sexual harassment and sexual violence.

 Individuals with questions or concerns about Title IX, and/or those who wish to file a complaint of non-compliance, may contact the college’s Title IX Coordinator.
 Anyone that who has a complaint (regardless of whether it’s against a student, staff, faculty visitor, or otherwise) may contact:

 Dean of Students and Title IX Coordinator

 PO Box 9000

 Asheville, NC 28815-9000